-- 1. Minimum Eligibility Requirement (MER) - 1.1 A qualifying result (MER) is achieved by completing a competition within minimum parameters of all round performance as follows: - a) Dressage Test: not less than 55% in the Dressage test. - b) Cross Country Test: - A clear round at obstacles (activating a maximum of one frangible device will maintain the MER result on Cross Country). - Not more than 75 seconds exceeding the optimum time in the Cross Country Test for one, two and three star level Competitions at 4 Level and below. - c) Jumping Test: not more than 16 penalties at obstacles. - When multiple Minimum Eligibility Requirements are required one of the Minimum Eligibility Requirements can be achieved incurring 20 penalties at the obstacles of the Cross Country Test.
+1. Minimum Eligibility Requirement (MER)

+- 1.1 A qualifying result (MER) is achieved by completing a competition within minimum parameters of all round performance as follows: - a) Dressage Test: not less than 55% in the Dressage test. - b) Cross Country Test:

+A clear round at obstacles (activating a maximum of one frangible device or having a maximum of one missing flag will maintain the MER result on Cross Country).

+Not more than 75 seconds (30 penalties) exceeding the optimum time in the Cross Country Test Competitions at 4\ Level and below.

+c) Jumping Test: not more than 16 penalties at obstacles.

+\ When multiple Minimum Eligibility Requirements are required one of the Minimum Eligibility Requirements can be achieved incurring 20 penalties at the obstacles of the Cross Country Test.